History of the Great Wall of China: The Walls of Xuanfu–Datong and the western reaches

-With the Ordos now adequately fortified, the Mongols avoided its walls by riding east to invade Datong and Xuanfu (宣府; present-day Xuanhua, Hebei Province), which were two major garrisons guarding the corridor to Beijing where no walls had been built.
+With the Ordos now adequately fortified, the Mongols avoided its walls by riding east to invade Datong and Xuanfu, which were two major garrisons guarding the corridor to Beijing where no walls had been built.
 The two defence lines of Xuanfu and Datong (abbreviated as "Xuan–Da") left by the Northern Qi and the early Ming had deteriorated by this point, and for all intents and purposes the inner line was the capital's main line of defence.

 From 1544 to 1549, Weng Wanda (翁萬達; 1498–1552) embarked on a defensive building program on a scale unprecedented in Chinese history.
 Troops were re-deployed along the outer line, new walls and beacon towers were constructed, and fortifications were restored and extended along both lines.
 Firearms and artillery were mounted on the walls and towers during this time, for both defence and signalling purposes.
 The project's completion was announced in the sixth month of 1548.
 At its height, the Xuan–Da portion of the Great Wall totalled about 850 km of wall, with some sections being doubled-up with two lines of wall, some tripled or even quadrupled.
 The outer frontier was now protected by a wall called the "outer border" (外邊, wàibiān) that extended 380 km from the Yellow River's edge at the Piantou Pass (偏頭關) along the Inner Mongolia border with Shanxi into Hebei province; the "inner border" wall (內邊, nèibiān) ran southeast from Piantou Pass for some 400 km, ending at the Pingxing Pass; a "river wall" (河邊, hébiān) also ran from the Piantou Pass and followed the Yellow River southwards for about 70 km.

 As with Yu Zijun's wall in the Ordos, the Mongols shifted their attacks away from the newly strengthened Xuan–Da sector to less well-protected areas.
 In the west, Shaanxi province became the target of nomads riding west from the Yellow River loop.
 The westernmost fortress of Ming China, the Jiayu Pass, saw substantial enhancement with walls starting in 1539, and from there border walls were built discontinuously down the Hexi Corridor to Wuwei, where the low earthen wall split into two.
 The northern section passed through Zhongwei and Yinchuan, where it met the western edge of the Yellow River loop before connecting with the Ordos walls, while the southern section passed through Lanzhou and continued northeast to Dingbian.
 The origins and the exact route of this so-called "Tibetan loop" are still not clear.